tag-u-r-it/terminal-effects/README.md

 # terminal-effects
 Practicing c++, matrices and threading.
+Tested on Linux but it should work on Windows also.